Porto intro > Sights and Activities > Day trips > Porto Beaches >2 days in Porto > 1 week Porto > Braga Day trip

 Further details about Matosinhos Beach

-Praia de Matosinhos does unfortunately overlook a container port
+Praia de Matosinhos does unfortunately overlooks a container port

 At Praia de Matosinhos the waves are suitable for surfing or body boarding, and there are surfing schools based at the beach.
 Surf equipment can be rented; a board and wet suit can be hired for €15 for two hours.
 During the summer season, the beach is supervised by a lifeguard and surfing is only allowed within the designated areas.
 The sea temperature is influenced by the Atlantic Ocean, therefore it is shocking cold, even at the height of the summer.